Trikke76/Zabbix-Book/docs/01-Getting started with Zabbix.md

 zabbix=#
 ```

+???+ note
+    If the import fails with ```psql:/usr/share/zabbix-sql-scripts/postgresql/server.sql:7: ERROR:  no schema has been selected to create in```  then you probably made an error in the line where you set the search path.

 Lets verify that our tables are properly created with the correct permissions

 ```
 zabbix=# \dt
                         List of relations